 Investors in Moody National REIT II (“Moody II”) may have FINRA arbitration claims, if their investment was recommended by a financial advisor who lacked a reasonable basis for the recommendation, or if the nature of the investment was misrepresented by the stockbroker or advisor.

 Moody II is a non-traded real estate investment trust (non-traded REIT).
-According to secondary market quotes, Moody II shares have decreased in value Investors who were relying on Moody II’s most recent estimated NAV (net asset value) of $23.50 a share announced by its sponsor could be in for an unwelcome surprise, as shares have reportedly been sold on the limited secondary market for prices as low as between $7.50 and $8.00 a share.
+According to secondary market quotes, Moody II shares have decreased in value Investors who were relying on Moody II’s most recent (but now nearly two-year-old) estimated NAV (net asset value) of $23.50 a share announced by its sponsor could be in for an unwelcome surprise, as shares have reportedly been sold on the limited secondary market for prices as low as between $5.50 and $6.00 a share during 2021.